 Read more about proving liability in a wrongful death case.

-In South Carolina, a wrongful death claim must be filed by the executor or administrator of the deceased person's estate.
-The executor or administrator is often named in the deceased person’s estate plan.
-But if the deceased person has no estate plan, or if the named administrator cannot or does not wish to serve, the court may name an executor or administrator.
+In some states, the deceased's surviving family can file the wrongful death lawsuit.
+In South Carolina, though, the executor or administrator of the deceased person's estate must file the wrongful death claim.
+(S.C.
+Code § 15-51-20 (2021).)
+If the deceased made a will, the executor will typically be named there.
+But if the deceased person has no estate plan, or if the named executor cannot or does not wish to serve, the court may name someone.

 Although the executor or administrator is responsible for pursuing the wrongful death claim, any damages recovered (more on that, below) will go the deceased person's surviving family members.
 The family members who can recover damages in a South Carolina wrongful death case include:

 If a wrongful death lawsuit is successful, the court will order the defendant to pay "damages"—or the plaintiff's claimed losses—to the deceased person's survivors, as discussed above.
 In South Carolina, damages can be awarded for a range of losses, including:

 If the conduct that caused the death was deliberate or reckless, the court may also award exemplary damages.
 Unlike other types of damages, exemplary damages (also called "punitive damages") are not meant to compensate the family or estate for losses resulting from the death.
 Instead, exemplary damages are intended to punish wrongdoers and serve as a deterrent for others who might engage in similar behavior in the future.
 (S.C.
 Code § 15-51-40 (2021).)

 Get more details on damages that might be available in a wrongful death case.